joaochenriques/WE_LAB_2023/README.md

   - KB4m_Tests_V6.zip
   - KB4m_Cameras_XLS_V6.zip

-- Jupyter notebook used for the post-processing of the lab data
+- Jupyter notebook used for post-processing of laboratory data
   - "YB_ExpAnalysis_V01.ipynb"

-- Excel file with the results
+- Zip of the Excel file with the results for the lower wave heights
+  -  YB2m_Results.zip

+- Zip of the excel file with the results for the higher wave heights
+  -  KB4m_Results.zip